GlucoSynth: Generating Differentially-Private Synthetic Glucose Traces: GlucoSynth

-The GlucoSynth framework is shown in Figure~\ref{fig:arch}, and consists of four key blocks: an autoencoder, the motif causality block, a generator and a discriminator.
-Two completely separate datasets are used for the training of the motif causality block and the GAN.
-This allows us to use \textit{separate} privacy budgets when training each part, resulting in a better privacy vs. utility tradeoff since the budget does not need to be shared.
-We walk through each component of the GAN next.
+The complete GlucoSynth framework, shown in Figure~\ref{fig:arch}, comprises four key blocks: the motif causality block (explained previously in Section~\ref{sec:motif-caus}), an autoencoder, a generator and a discriminator.
+We walk through the remaining components of the framework surrounding the GAN next.